Skip to content

-At Sustain 2026 in Paris, while thousands of sustainability and procurement leaders gathered in person and online to discuss what it takes to achieve “Sustained Advantage,” a much smaller and more intimate conversation was taking place behind closed doors.
+At Sustain 2026 in Paris, while thousands of sustainability and procurement leaders gathered in person and online to discuss what it takes to achieve “Sustained Advantage,” a much smaller, more intimate conversation was taking place behind closed doors.

-A private group of 20 Chief Procurement Officers came together for the Global Chief Procurement Officer Circle, representing a combined €320B+ in revenue and more than €100B+ in procurement spend.
-These are leaders responsible for shaping some of the world’s most influential supply chains, and the decisions they make ripple across thousands of suppliers and industries.
+A group of 20 chief procurement officers (CPOs), representing a combined €320B+ in revenue and more than €100B+ in procurement spend, came together for the EcoVadis CPO Circle.
+These leaders are responsible for shaping some of the world’s most influential supply chains, and the decisions they make ripple across thousands of suppliers and industries.

 Here are five of the biggest learnings from inside the CPO Circle and how procurement leaders everywhere can begin acting on them today.

-Historically, a Chief Procurement Officer’s value was defined almost exclusively through the lens of cost reduction.
+Historically, a CPO’s value was defined almost exclusively through the lens of cost reduction.
 That era is officially over.
-The Circle confirmed that meeting sustainability standards is no longer just a “license to operate” to satisfy regulators ; it is now a primary commercial engine used to win RFPs, secure customer retention, and differentiate in the market.
+The Circle confirmed that meeting sustainability standards is no longer just a “license to operate” to satisfy regulators; it is now a primary commercial engine used to win RFPs, secure customer retention, and differentiate in the market.

 With global supply chain disruptions costing an estimated $1.6 trillion annually, supply chain resilience is the most critical pillar for protecting corporate value.
 The consensus was clear: you cannot build resilience while “flying blind” on industry averages.

-- The Learning: True resilience is built on data maturity.
-CPOs are shifting toward proactive protection built on reliable, verified, supplier-level ESG data to ensure business continuity in a volatile market.
+• The learning: True resilience is built on data maturity.
+CPOs are shifting toward proactive protection built on reliable, verified, supplier sustainability data to ensure business continuity in a volatile market.

-Within the EcoVadis network , a data universe of thousands of companies committed to sustainable procurement, we already see the “Flywheel Effect” in action with a collective €4.3+ trillion in managed spend.
-Of this, €2+ trillion is already actively influenced by sustainability ratings.
-This represents a massive achievement: more than half of this network’s footprint is now mapped, verified, and managed for impact.
-However, leaving a near multi trillion euro blind spot.
+Within the EcoVadis network, made up of thousands of companies committed to sustainable procurement, we already see the “flywheel effect” in action across a collective €4.3+ trillion in managed spend.
+Of this, €2+ trillion is already actively covered by EcoVadis Ratings.
+This represents a major achievement: more than half of the network’s footprint is now mapped, verified, and managed for impact.
+However, that still leaves a multi-trillion euro blind spot.

-- How to take Action: Calculate your own “Blind Spot”—the percentage of spend not covered by primary ESG ratings—and set a 12-month roadmap to close it.
+• How to take action: Calculate your own “blind spot” – the percentage of spend not covered by sustainability ratings – and develop a 12-month roadmap to close it.

 Why the CPO Circle Matters